Marijuana and/or Cannabis - also know as weed, pot, hashish, grass, refer, Mary Jane, ganja and more.

 Check out our Lower Risk Guidelines to avoid an unpleasant high.

-CBD, or Cannabidiol calms the nervous system and is responsible for many of the medicinal properties of marijuana, including anti-inflammation, anti-epileptic, and pain alleviation.
+CBD, or Cannabidiol calms the nervous system and is responsible for many of the medicinal properties of cannabis, including anti-inflammation, anti-epileptic, and pain alleviation.
 The FDA has approved a few a few medications in pill form; they have isolated the beneficial cannabinoids alone.
-To date, the FDA has not approved smoking marijuana as a form of medication because of the harmful side effects of THC.
+To date, the FDA has not approved smoking cannabis as a form of medication because of the harmful side effects of THC.
 Check out our Medical Use section for more information.

 CBD modulates the effects of THC; many products sold today have increased THC levels with lower levels of CBD.
 This can increase the chances of experiencing a bad high.
 Here is how to avoid it and what to do if you or a friend experiences this (see the physical health and negative reactions section).